miguelmano/tracktotrip4/README.md

-# TrackToTrip
+# TrackToTrip3
-*TrackToTrip* is a library to process GPS tracks.
+*TrackToTrip3* is a library to process GPS tracks.

 The main goals are to transform a (gpx) **track into a trip**.